mikemaccana/powershell-profile/README.md

 ### Why Windows filesystem is slow

 Filesystem access under Windows is undoubtably slower than ext3/4 for most tasks.
 See https://github.com/Microsoft/WSL/issues/873#issuecomment-425272829 for more details about why and some performance hints to speed things up.
+There's also [plans to improve things in future](https://twitter.com/shanselman/status/1123467067880038400).

 ## Included commands